 Dogs are people-lovers; it’s why they get so excited when you come through the door.
 Some dogs can also become overly-excited when going to the park or when people play with them, though often this excitement can lead to over-stimulation and barking.

 Once you know some reasons why your dog is barking, you can then implement ways to curtail it.
 First and foremost, create a safe space for your dog where he feels completely at home.
 This could be his dog bed inside or a kennel outside.
 If your dog knows he can go to a place where there will be familiar things and favorite towels, this can help with any anxiety he may feel.

 Try to take your dog for a walk in the mornings, which will get him out and about so he can explore, and hopefully, it will help release some energy, so when he spends the day at home, he’s happy to play or relax on his own.
-If you believe your dog is still getting bored or may be barking because they don’t like to be home alone all day, consider getting someone like a dog walker to come over a couple of times a week, or take them to a doggy daycare for the day to socialize with other dogs.
+If you believe your dog is still getting bored or is barking because they don’t like to be home alone all day, consider getting someone like a dog walker to come over a couple of times a week, or take them to doggy daycare for the day to socialize with other dogs.